 The core activity of M.-O. was verbal and textual, but there were also a number of contributions by visual artists which are now some of its best-known products.
 The photojournalist Humphrey Spender came to Bolton to record the inhabitants as unobtrusively as possible.
 Julian Trevelyan made collages out of the ephemeral material – newspapers and so on – he found on the street, while the painters William Coldstream and Graham Bell made detailed realist depictions of Bolton from the roof of the Art Gallery.

 The observers’ reports are the most enduring and fascinating aspect of M.-O.’s legacy and they have been widely sourced by researchers from many different fields.
 But the M.-O. method contained a fundamental ambiguity, for while the premise of the observation was that it would be as purely recordative and objective as it could be, it was of course inevitably shot through with the subjectivity of the observer.
-Tom Harrisson was himself an eccentric researcher, viewed with suspicion by more academic sociologists and anthropologists of the time.
+Harrisson was himself an eccentric researcher, viewed with suspicion by more academic sociologists and anthropologists of the time.
 Yet it is this unconventional mix of elements in Mass-Observation – its rich mix of anthropology, reportage, poetry and surrealism - which have in more recent times made it of wide-ranging interest, not only within sociology, but also for artists.

 With the outbreak of war, Mass-Observation sought to make a contribution without losing its integrity.
 Its findings on public morale were for example useful in developing official strategies to engage the population in the war-effort.
 Madge left the organization during this time and Harrisson was less engaged after he joined the army and left for the Far East in 1944.
 In other hands, the work of Mass-Observation became commercially driven and, in 1949, it was converted to a privately owned market research company.

-But, after the M.-O. Archive was donated to the University of Sussex in 1970, the original project started to become much better known and regarded as innovative and progressive.
+After the M.-O. Archive was donated to the University of Sussex in 1970, the original project started to become much better known and regarded as innovative and progressive.
 From 1981, the original concept of a panel of observers drawn from across the country was revived and continues to this day.

 MAJOR EARLY PUBLICATIONS BY MASS-OBSERVATION

-C. and Harrisson, T. (1937), Mass Observation, London: Frederick Muller.
+Madge, C. and Harrisson, T. (1937), Mass Observation, London: Frederick Muller.

-Jennings, H. , C. (1937): , London: Faber and Faber.
+Jennings, H. and Madge, C. (eds.)
+(1937), May 12: Mass-Observation Day Survey, London: Faber and Faber.

-Harrisson, T. and Madge, C (1938), First Year’s Work, , Lindsay Drummond, London, 1938.
+Harrisson, T. and Madge, C (1938), First Year’s Work, London: Lindsay Drummond, 1938.

 Madge, C. and Harrisson, T. (1939), Britain by Mass-Observation, Harmondsworth: Penguin.